Witiko/jBus/docs/examples.md

 ## Sky is the limit ##

-The examples and patterns above were a mere taste of what you can do with jBus to whet your appetite.
-The architecture is general and allows you to implement any client-server or peer-to-peer bindings between your userscript components or individual userscripts.
+The examples and patterns above were a mere taste of jBus to whet your appetite.
+The architecture is general and allows you to implement any kind of bindings between your userscript components or individual userscripts.